by Gioacchino Rossini

 Italian, no subtitles

-The cost of the membership card is 75 euro.
+The cost of the membership card is 85 euro per person.
 The purchase of the card grants the ability to book and attend one of the evening concerts by Musica a Palazzo at no additional cost and all the cultural activities organized by the Association.

 The Barbiere di Siviglia is staged every Wednesday and Sunday.